-- 1. All safe locations to secure the board to a standoff are circled in orange. - 2.
-Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement.
-This movement can help when mounting cards or if you have tight-fits with other components. - 3.
-Once the board is properly aligned, be sure to completely fasten the board to the chassis before proceeding.
+- 1. All safe locations to secure the board to a standoff are circled in blue. - 2.
+Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement; this can help when mounting cards or tight-fits with other components. - 3.
+Once the board is properly aligned, be sure to fully-tighten the board to the chassis before proceeding.

-Installing M.2 devices
+Installing M.2 Devices